 Some newer ETFs may also lack important liquidity.
 Remember, you buy and sell shares of an ETF directly on a stock market.
 If you want to buy shares, your price is determined by what someone in the market is willing to sell those shares for.
 And when you want to sell, your price will be determined by what “the market” is willing to pay for your shares.
 If there aren’t a lot of potential buyers and sellers in the marketplace you could end up having to trade at a lower price to sell or a higher price to buy.
 Whereas, when you invest in the major broad market ETFs that are tied to established indexes, there is typically plenty of liquidity when you want to trade.

 Adding the ETF Advantage to your Portfolio

 While it is easy to buy ETFs, figuring out how to incorporate them into your investment strategy is more challenging.

-At Adviser Investments, we believe there is still a place for actively managed funds and traditional index mutual funds as well as ETFs in a diversified investment portfolio.
+At Adviser Investments, we believe there is room in a diversified investment portfolio for actively managed funds and traditional index mutual funds as well as ETFs.
 We fully recognize that history shows that the majority of actively managed funds fail to consistently beat their benchmark index over the long-term.
-But that’s not to say all managed funds are underperformers.
-Since our founding, we have believed that actively managed funds from Fidelity, Vanguard and other fund providers with strong risk and return characteristics add value and should play a prominent role in many of our client portfolios.
+But that’s not to say that all managed funds are underperformers.
+Since our founding, we have seen that actively managed funds from Fidelity, Vanguard and other fund providers with strong risk and return characteristics can add value and play a prominent role in an investor’s portfolio.

 If you have any questions about ETFs, or how Adviser Investments can help you, please call us at (800) 492-6868, or visit our website: www.adviserinvestments.com.